-How to Enable the Adjusted Cost Base (ACB) Setting
+How to Change the Adjusted Cost Base (ACB) of a Capital Asset

 At this time, capital losses are disregarded in Snap.
 You cannot model capital losses even for a single asset.
 You also cannot offset capital losses against capital gains from other assets or real assets in the same year.
 And you cannot carry capital losses forward or back to a different year.
 As a workaround, you can increase the adjusted cost basis of a non-registered asset, use tax deductions, tax credits, or an offsetting new income that represents the tax deduction that is expected each year.

-You are able to enter the ACB for an account that consists of all three asset classes.
+You can enter the Cost for an account that consists of all three asset classes.
 However, the cash and fixed income portions of the non-registered assets generate interest income only in the projections.
 Equities are the only asset class that can generate capital gains in Snap.
-The ACB entered here will be taken into consideration for the capital gains calculations, even if there are cash and fixed income portions of the account.
+The Cost entered here will be taken into consideration for the capital gains calculations, even if there are cash and fixed income portions of the account.